ishanbista/Comparative-Analysis-of-Deep-Learning-Models-for-Plant-Leaf-Disease-Classification/README.md

-# Comparative-Analysis-of-Deep-Learning-Models-for-Plant-Leaf-Disease-Classification
+# Comparative Analysis of Deep Learning Models for Plant Leaf Disease Classification
-#  Project Title & Description
+# Project Title
-#Title : Comparative Analysis of Deep Learning Models for Plant Leaf Disease Classification using AI and ML <br>
+ Comparative Analysis of Deep Learning Models for Plant Leaf Disease Classification using AI and ML <br>
-Description:<br>
+# Project Description
 This project evaluates the performance of various deep learning models (ResNet, CNN, DenseNet, VGG16, VGG19) for plant leaf disease classification.
 The goal is to compare accuracy, training time, and other evaluation metrics to determine the most effective model for plant disease detection.

 # Dataset Details
-Dataset Used:
+Dataset Used: The dataset we used was taken from Kaggle.
--Total Images: 80,327 (Train), 24,364 (Validation), 350 (Test) <br>
+-Total Images: 80,327 (Train) <br> 24,364 (Validation) <br>  350 (Test) <br>
 -Number of Classes: 61 (Diseased & Healthy Leaves of 14 Plant Types)<br>
--Data Preprocessing: Image resizing (128×128), normalization, data augmentation
+-Data Preprocessing: Image resizing (128×128) <br>normalization <br> data augmentation

 # Technology Used
 -Python<br>